ociviol/cbzManager/README.md

 # cbzManager
 Comicbook converter/manager

-This software is in it's development phase, current version is BETA.
+This software is in development phase, current version is VERY BETA.
+Use at your own risks...
+I will update this readme file when stabilization will occur.

 requirements :